abdulsamed1/Intellichain/README.md

 ---
 # 🧠 Overview

 Tweet2NFT AI Bridge lets users claim NFTs by replying to tweets.
-It uses Eliza AI, Supabase for codes, and Chainlink to mint Combines Web2 social with Web3 blockchain for secure, scalable rewards.
+It uses Eliza AI, Supabase for codes, and Chainlink to mint.
+It combines Web2 social with Web3 blockchain for secure, scalable rewards.

----

-## 📌 Features
-- AI Agent listens to Twitter for natural language NFT requests.
-- Processes inputs using an LLM to understand context.
-- Checks gift code validity in Supabase.
-- Triggers Chainlink Function to mint NFT on testnet.
-- Sends NFT to wallet address mentioned in the tweet.

 ---